Everything You Need to Know About Leg Pain and Tibialis Anterior Syndrome (2019 Update)

 The tibialis anterior muscle runs up and down the front of the shinbone (the tibia).
 It attaches to several bones in the foot via a tendon called the tibialis anterior tendon.

 During walking or running this tendon is primarily responsible for moving the foot and ankle – think of the motion of your foot as you walk or run, and you’ll get the idea.
 If you try that movement now and you experience pain, you’ll know what I’m talking about.
 Check out this video to learn everything you need to know about the Tibialis Anterior Muscle.

 Think about that movement you just made.
 As you moved your heel and toes up and down your tibialis anterior muscle contracted and stretched.
 This placed tension on the tibialis anterior tendon.
 If you’ve put excessive tension on it from repetition or high force, it may have become damaged.
 This can cause inflammation and degeneration, known as Tibialis Anterior Tendonitis (TAT).
 (1)

-The Pain: People with (TAT) usually have pain at the front of the shin, ankle, or foot during activities which place large amounts of stress on that tendon.
+Let’s look at it a little more closely.
+People with TAT usually have pain at the front of the shin, ankle, or foot during or after activities which place large amounts of stress on that tendon.
 Excessive walking or running (especially up or down hills or on hard or uneven surfaces), kicking an object with toes pointed (e.g. a football), and wearing excessively tight shoes or kneeling can cause pain as well.